mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

 The much more likely thing to happen is that people stick to Python 2 or build broken stuff on Python 3.
 Or they go with Go.
-Which uses an even simple model than Python 2: everything is a byte string.
+Which uses an even simpler model than Python 2: everything is a byte string.
 The assumed encoding is UTF-8.
 End of the story.